Cluj International Airport: Development since the 1990s

 The airport remained a domestic airport until September 1996, when it was once again opened to both international passenger and cargo traffic.
 The extension of the terminal building was also started in 1996 and since August 1997, it is run by the Cluj County Council.
 By 2001, the extension of the airport building was finished, the runway lighting system was modernized, and an Instrument Landing System (ILS) CAT I was iinstalled.

 In 2007 and 2008, the airport posted year-over-year growth of 60% and 93% respectively, reaching over 750,000 passengers in 2008.

 The construction of a new terminal, capable of handling 2 million passengers annually, started on 26 June 2007.
 The 10812 m2 arrivals hall was inaugurated on 22 May 2008, followed by the new departures hall, with a total area of 16150 m2, inaugurated on 15 May 2009.
 The connecting building between the two terminals was inaugurated in November 2009.
 The total project cost was an estimated €40 million.
 In February 2009, the ILS equipment was upgraded to CAT II.

 Cluj Airport exceeded the 1,000,000 passenger mark in 2010.
 On 8 September 2011, the construction works for building a new runway of 2100 m began.
-The works represented the first phase of the investment that aims at a take-off/landing runway of 3500 m.
+The work represented the first phase of the investment that aims at a take-off/landing runway of 3500 m.
 The new runway 07/25 officially went into operation on 26 October 2013.
 The old runway 08/26 became a taxiway, after the new runway opened.

 In 2014, ROMATSA held a competition for the creation of a new control tower for Cluj-Napoca Airport.
 Of the 22 projects that were submitted in the competition, as winner the project of Outline Architecture Office was chosen, an architectural design office based in Bucharest.
 The tower resembles a tulnic and will have a height of 42 m.
 The costs for the construction of the new control tower will be borne by ROMATSA.

-In June 2023, the airport began works to expand the departure hall and the apron.Opened on 31 May 2024, the 7200 sqm extension added three more gates to the previous nine.
+In June 2023, the airport began work to expand the departure hall and the apron.Opened on 31 May 2024, the 7200 sqm extension added three more gates to the previous nine.

-On 24 November 2023 the Avram Iancu Cluj International Airport celebrated the first time in his history the passenger numbers during one year rose to 3,000,000 and became the first regional airport in Romania to exceed this significant passenger threshold.
+On 24 November 2023 the Avram Iancu Cluj International Airport celebrated serving its 3,000,000th passenger, becoming the first regional airport in Romania to exceed this threshold.

 For the future, the airport development project foresees the construction of the second terminal with an area of 40000 sqm.